AlexKlein/smava-task/coding/py_scripts/db_python.md

 zip_details
 ====

-The procedure gets ZIP codes from pgSQL table, than gets ZIP attributes via API and put attributes into pgSQL table.
+The script gets ZIP codes from pgSQL table, than gets ZIP attributes via API and puts attributes into pgSQL table.

 ***